 |||For more information about installing from the repository please go to http://trac.zentyal.org/wiki/Document/Documentation/InstallationGuide.|

 The Zentyal installer is based on the Ubuntu Server installer.
-Those already familiar with this installer will also find the installation process very similar.
+Those already familiar with this installer will find the installation process very similar.

 To start with, you choose the installation language, in this example English is chosen.

-You can install Zentyal by using the default mode which deletes all disk contents and creates the partitions required by Zentyal by using LVM or you can choose the expert mode which allows customised partitioning.
+You can install Zentyal by using the default mode which deletes all disk contents and creates the partitions required by Zentyal by using LVM or you can choose the expert mode which allows customized partitioning.
 Most users should choose the default option unless they are installing on a server with RAID software or they want to create special partitioning according to specific requirements.